-However, once all the Zoom classes are done for the day, a 12U hockey player can have fun and get better at his or her craft with a simple but effective piece of virtual training: watch an extended video of yourself playing in a game.
+However, a 12U hockey player can have fun and get better at his or her craft with a simple but effective piece of virtual training: watch an extended video of yourself playing in a game.

 Sounds too easy, right?
 But Ken Martel, the technical director for USA Hockey’s American Development Model, says there are huge benefits if implemented in a smart way by coaches and carried out with intention by athletes.

 There’s a lot to be gained from watching yourself play, particularly if you know what you should be looking for, Martel says.

 “If you’re with a youth team, a lot of parents have access to videotaping a game.
 Maybe just have kids watch a period worth of a game,” Martel said.
 “Have a (12U player) watch the third period of the last game and pick out two things they did really, really well.
 Then find something they might need to work on and maybe weren’t happy with.”

 That can be followed up with a virtual meeting with a coach to discuss what the player saw.